hamzaalnajjar/SalesPredictionModel/README.md

 Visualization: Generates charts and graphs to show trends and patterns.

-Customizable: Allows adjustments based on business needs.
+Customizable: Can be adjusted based on business needs.

 *uses personal sales data (not listed here)